Alex Bowman: Midget racing

-In 2008, he won the USAC National Focus Midget championship with 11 wins, as well as the California Dirt Focus Midget championship.
+In 2008, Bowman won the USAC National Focus Midget championship with eleven wins, as well as the California Dirt Focus Midget championship.
 In 2009, he was named USAC National Midget Rookie of the Year.
 In February 2010, Bowman was injured in an accident during a USAC race, suffering a fractured clavicle and rib.
-Bowman continues to field a midget in select races, competing himself at the 2016 Chili Bowl and fielding a car for driver Ryan Smith in 2017.
+Bowman continues to field a midget in select races.

-K&N Pro Series
+K&N Pro Series East & West

-In 2010, at the age of 17, he moved to full-bodied stock car racing, making two Rev-Oil Pro Cup starts and a late model start.
+In 2010, at the age of eighteen, Bowman moved to full-bodied stock car racing, making two Rev-Oil Pro Cup starts and a late model start.
 Bowman moved to the NASCAR K&N Pro Series East with X Team Racing for 2011.
-Bowman finished sixth in series points, winning Rookie of the Year.
+Bowman finished sixth in series points, winning Rookie of the Year honors.

-In 2018, Bowman made his return to the west series at Sonoma Raceway, driving the No. 24 for Bill McAnally Racing.
+In 2018, Bowman made his return to the West Series at Sonoma Raceway, driving the No. 24 for Bill McAnally Racing.

 ARCA Racing Series

-Bowman also competed in two ARCA Racing Series events during 2011 for Venturini Motorsports, at Madison International Speedway and Kansas Speedway, winning both events.
+Bowman competed in two ARCA Racing Series events during 2011 for Venturini Motorsports, at Madison International Speedway and Kansas Speedway, winning both events.

 He moved full-time to ARCA for 2012 for Cunningham Motorsports as a development driver for Penske Racing, winning races at Salem Speedway, Winchester Speedway, Iowa Speedway, and Kansas Speedway over the course of the year.
 He also won the pole for the inaugural ARCA Mobile 200 at Mobile International Speedway.